Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What are grounds for divorce?

 The law currently requires the spouse wishing to instigate divorce proceedings (known as the petitioner) to prove the sole ground for divorce that their marriage has irretrievably broken down, and establish one of five facts.
-These include unreasonable behaviour, adultery, desertion and two years separation with consent.
+These include unreasonable behaviour, adultery, desertion, and two years of separation with consent.
 Alternatively, if you have been separated for five years you may start proceedings without the other spouse’s consent.

 From 6th April 2022 new ‘No Fault’ legislation will come into effect and either spouse will be able to apply for a divorce on the sole ground that the marriage has irretrievably broken down.
 It will also be possible to make a joint application.